1) An iPod can not take requests for songs, but a live DJ can.

 3) An experienced DJ consults with you to determine what the best music would be to entertain your guests.
 Someone running an iPod does not have the experience that a professional DJ has.

 4) A DJ has the proper equipment, along with backups should something go wrong.
-Equipment that is necessary for a large event includes lighting, an amplifier, a mixer, and professional microphones.
+Equipment that is necessary for a large event includes lighting, amplifiers, an audio mixer, and professional microphones.
 While a home stereo system is great for home use, it is not designed to be able to fill a large space.
 Sound coming from professional equipment will be able to fill a large space, and will hold up to a lot of use.

 5) An experienced DJ boasts a large music collection.
 They have a collection of different genres of music, and will have the perfect music for your occasion.
 The iPod might have your favorite tunes, but your favorite songs might not be the best songs for the occasion.